AscendingPassage.com HOME PAGE.

 shall see clearly.

-It begins by a rosy glimmer on the summit of the pylons; and then
+It begins by a rosy glimmer on the summit of the pylons.
+Then appears a luminous triangle, very clearly defined, which

 descends towards the base of the temple, revealing to us by degrees